bioconvert/bioconvert/doc/index.rst

 Bioconvert
 ####################

-Bioconvert is a collaborative project to facilitate the interconversion of life science data from one format to another.
+**Bioconvert** is a collaborative project to facilitate the interconversion of life science data from one format to another. **Bioconvert** currently contains more than 40 formats, 80 conversions.

 .. image:: https://badge.fury.io/py/bioconvert.svg
     :target: https://pypi.python.org/pypi/bioconvert